gpuweb/gpuweb/design/AdapterIdentifiers.md

  - Allow for reporting no information (tracking prevention modes, privacy-oriented UAs).
  - Enable UAs to decide for themselves how much information to expose by default.
  - Allow developers to have some input on how much information they need, especially with respect to triggering user prompts.
-    - Any such feature needs to be invokable late in the device lifetime, to allow for cases like filing bug reports.
+    - Any such feature needs to be invocable late in the device lifetime, to allow for cases like filing bug reports.
     - Developers need to know when a call may cause a user prompt to be shown so that they can avoid that path if desired.
  - Offer control over how much data is exposed to embedded content/iframes.
  - Minimize string parsing for accuracy and developer convenience.